DosFox1/128-512-Plus-Pico-Analogue-Board/README.md

 **Part List**

-Much like the Sony SND, the parts are relatively easy to source, and the board has been designed so anyone with decent soldering experience should be able to assemble one.
+Much like the Sony SND, the parts are relatively easy to source, although there may be some difficulty finding the precision value resistors.
 The parts are as follows:

 <pre>